-North Ridge–Mountaineers Route, Class 3
+North Ridge (Mountaineers Route), Class 3

 The footing along the route is surprisingly good.
-Nevertheless, with good snow conditions covering the talus the route might be a little easier.
+Nevertheless, with good snow conditions, covering the talus the route might be a little easier.

 North Ridge/Rock Creek Route, Class 3, by Livingston Douglas

-Date of Climb: 8/16/09
+Date of Climb: August 16, 2009

-Rock Creek Road [(C)(1)].
-Please note that the road description for Rock Creek Road (page 293) actually describes the “baseline road” that runs along the base of the mountains from the earthquake information center on Doublespring Pass Road all the way to the Borah Peak Trailhead area.
+Rock Creek Road [(C)(1) on Page 293].
+Please note that the book’s road description for Rock Creek Road actually describes the “baseline road” that runs along the base of the mountains from the Earthquake Information Center on Doublespring Pass Road all the way to the Borah Peak trailhead area.
 It does NOT lead you to Rock Creek Canyon.
 You must turn off of the “baseline road” onto the true “Rock Creek Road” to reach Rock Creek Canyon.
 Sometimes these baseline roads become rutted or otherwise impassable due to the multiple gullies that they inevitably must cross.
 If the “baseline road” is in poor condition or if private property access issues become a problem, there is an alternative road that will get you to Rock Creek Canyon.

-From the junction of Highway 93 and Doublespring Pass Road, drive 0.3 mile northeast on Doublespring Pass Road.
-Turn right/east onto an unmarked two-track road that runs along the north side of a fence row.
-Set your odometer to 0.0; this is the REAL Rock Creek Road.Turn left at 1.3 miles.
+From the junction of US-93 and Doublespring Pass Road, drive 0.3 mile northeast on Doublespring Pass Road.
+Turn right/east onto an unmarked two-track road that follows the North Side of a fence row.
+Reset your odometer here.
+Turn left at 1.3 miles.
 Go straight at 2.0 miles and again at 2.6 miles.
 Turn right onto a gravel spur at 3.0 miles.
 Reach a parking area at 3.2 miles.
-Park here (7,165′).
+Park here (7,165 feet).
 The final section of the road is gravel and drops to Rock Creek and the diversion dam, but there is no parking available at the end of the road.
-It is about 0.2 mile from the parking area.
+It is about 0.2 miles from the parking area.

 From the Rock Creek parking area, hike 0.2 mile on the gravel road to the diversion dam at Rock Creek.
-Cross the diversion dam and scramble up onto a steep sagebrush buttress on the south side of the creek.
+Cross the diversion dam and scramble up onto a steep sagebrush buttress on the South Side of the creek.
 Bushwhack through a short, wooded area and into another open field.
 Drop 20 feet to glacial boulders near the creek and find a good climber’s trail here.
 Follow this excellent trail up through the wonderful open pine forest to a flat area at just above 8,800 feet.
 Bushwhack across the creek (which is now a very small stream) then up a small gully.
-To make your life easier, use game trails in the scree on the side(s) of the gully that lead up to a 9482-foot saddle at the base of the North Ridge of Peak 11828.
+To make your life easier, use game trails in the scree on the side(s) of the gully that lead up to a 9,482-foot saddle at the base of the North Ridge of Peak 11828.

 From the gentle, grassy saddle, plod southward up the ridge on loose scree to reach [firmer] rocky outcrops and nice blocks of slab rock, finding a climber’s trail on-and-off on the ridge.
-Nice view of Borah Peak’s north face from this section of the ridge climb.
+Nice view of Borah Peak’s North Face from this section of the ridge climb.
 Continue up the ridge on firmer rock and scree to reach the rocky false summit (Point 11715).
 The ridge turns left/east here.
 Scramble up over a ridge bump then down to a glacial gravel saddle on wonderful chip-rock.
 Finish the climb up the ridge with a 330-foot scramble northeast then north up crumbly rock to reach the summit.